 Takahashi is also known for her distinct portrayal of heroines.
 They are often said to have been ahead of the curve at the time of their publishing.
 This is despite the fact that Takahashi wrote mainly shonen manga targeted to a male demographic.
 Her female characters are strong, ambitious, and are more than secondary characters to male heroes.
 In general, her characters are well-rounded — full of faults with strong personalities, full of humanity.

-And if you thought the Grand Prix meant the end of her presence in the manga universe, think again.
-In December of 2018, Takahashi announced she will be publishing a tenth series, with a new chapter appearing weekly in Weekly Shonen Sunday this year, to touch a third generation of readers in Japan, and eventually, around the world.
+And if you thought the Grand Prix and a Purple Ribbon might mean the end of her presence in the manga universe, think again.
+In December of 2018, Takahashi announced she would be publishing a tenth series, Mao, with a new chapter appearing weekly in Weekly Shonen Sunday since March 2019.
+Her work is continuing to touch a third generation of readers in Japan, and beyond that, around the world.

 PLUS: Read our interview with manga artist Nao Yawaza to see exactly what life as a mangaka entails.